dentarg/auth0-blog/_posts/2017-05-25-creating-your-first-cakephp-app.markdown

 * Scaffolding
 * Built-in Validation

 In January, 2017, [**Oven**](https://github.com/CakeDC/oven) was released by the CakePHP team.
 Oven is a tool for installing CakePHP without breaking a sweat.
-Just recently, a few days ago to be precise, the CakePHP team tagged the latest release of the framework, *CakePHP 3.4.7*, otherwise known as Red Velvet.
+Recently, a few days ago to be precise, the CakePHP team tagged the latest release of the framework, *CakePHP 3.4.7*, otherwise known as Red Velvet.
 Tasty!
 It is a maintenance release for the 3.4 branch that fixes several issues submitted by developers.
 Checkout the [changelog here](https://github.com/cakephp/cakephp/compare/3.4.6...3.4.7).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Oven - The easiest way to install CakePHP <a href="https://t.co/21ACYRzfov">pic.twitter.com/21ACYRzfov</a></p>&mdash; Larry E. Masters (@PhpNut) <a href="https://twitter.com/PhpNut/status/820026500510523393">January 13, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>